sagemath/trac_to_gh/Issue 7790.md

 # Issue 7790: Setting a default max/min bound when calling MixedIntegerLinearProgram.new_variable

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7790

 Original creator: ncohen